-History tells us that as far back as ancient Rome, the Tabularium was used to house public records and also may have served as an office building for workers.
-But medieval monks may have been the first to use cubicles–or a scriptorium, as it was called–as they worked on manuscripts.
+As far back as ancient Rome, the Tabularium was used to house public records and also may have served as an office building for workers.
+But medieval monks were likely to have been the first to use cubicles—or a scriptorium, as it was called—as they worked on manuscripts.
 These writing rooms were also used by lay scribes and illuminators.

 1600s-1800s: Professional individual workspaces

 The 1600s ushered in a new era for the workplace.
-Witold Rybczynski, the author of Home: The Short History of an Idea, reveals that lawyers, civil servants, and other professionals started working from offices in London, Amsterdam, and Paris, where previously, many had worked from home.
-In London, for instance, the Old Admiralty Buildings were the first purpose-built offices constructed in 1726 to store paperwork for the Royal Navy and had meeting spaces like the Admiralty Board Room, which is still in use today.
+Witold Rybczynski, the author of Home: A Short History of an Idea, reveals that lawyers, civil servants, and other professionals started working from offices in London, Amsterdam, and Paris, where previously many had worked from home.
+In 1726 London, for instance, the Old Admiralty Buildings were the first purpose-built offices constructed to store paperwork for the Royal Navy and had meeting spaces like the Admiralty Board Room, which is still in use today.

-The East India Company followed suit with its own headquarters, and others began to build as well during this time, prompting Sir Charles Trevelyan, permanent secretary to the Treasury from 1840-59, to write:
+The East India Co. followed suit with its own headquarters, and others began to build during this time as well, prompting Sir Charles Trevelyan, permanent secretary to the Treasury from 1840 to 1859, to write:

 For the intellectual work, separate rooms are necessary so that a person who works with his head may not be interrupted; but for the more mechanical work, the working in concert of a number of clerks in the same room under proper superintendence, is the proper mode of meeting it . . .